Chat WhatsApp

 Beyond productivity, soilless systems offer substantial sustainability benefits.
 Substrates like coco coir are renewable and reduce dependency on peat extraction, which carries environmental costs.
 Moreover, the uniform structure of coir improves aeration and drainage, creating a healthier rhizosphere and reducing the risk of root stress.

 Overall, the adoption of soilless substrate systems marks a strategic shift in raspberry production.
-By overcoming the limitations of soil, these systems provide greater resilience, sustainability, and quality outcomes, ensuring that raspberries remain a competitive and profitable crop in modern horticulture.
+By overcoming soil limitations and utilizing precise management of containers and fertigation, these systems deliver greater resilience and quality, ensuring that raspberries remain a competitive and profitable crop in modern horticulture.

 Reference